robboz4/PiGMiMon/README.md

 # PiGMiMon
-Monitor code to be used with PiGMi
+Monitor code to be used with My-Garage( https://github.com/robboz4/My-Garage), implemented as PiGMi.

 This is the monitor code that can be armed by the PiGMi settings page.
 It is configured to run and check the status of the doors every minute.
 If no change is detetcted it will keep looping and post a 60 minute no change message to the PiGMi log